slowernews/hamster-system/README.md

 *'Manage a collection of inputs'.*

-- One text file on a cloud<sup id="refnote3"> [3](#footnote3)</sup> and a paper notebook collect all inputs:
+- One text file<sup id="refnote3"> [3](#footnote3)</sup> and a paper notebook collect all inputs:
     - actionable inputs (*TODOS*) are managed in the paper notebook and in a section of the text file (*Calendar*)<sup id="refnote3"> [7](#footnote3)</sup>.
     - non-actionable inputs are managed in a text file.
 Hints:

             One long file is easier to manage than many short files.
             See it as a *flat wiki* and use text editor's built-in search for navigation.

+            This file is not *write-only*: review and *tree-shake* it each time you iterate your notes and make an effort to progressively summarize them.
+            You'll leverage your excitement instead of forcing discipline.

-            Notes organized by purpose, not by category.
+            Notes organized by *purpose*, not by category.
+            It can be a catalyst for action and reviews.

             Only store things that surprise you, not stuff you already know.

-            This file is not *write-only*: review and *tree-shake* it each time you iterate your notes making an effort to progressively summarize them.
-            You'll leverage your excitement instead of forcing discipline.

 - Todos listed in the *Calendar* section of the text file have a due date: **[ ]**